rubys/wunderbar/README.md

 Finally, the (Ruby 1.9.x) default external and internal encodings are set to UTF-8.
 For Ruby 1.8, `$KCODE` is set to `U`

-HTML methods
----
-* `_head`: insert meta charset utf-8
-* `_svg`: insert svg namespace
-* `_math`: insert math namespace
-* `_coffeescript`: convert [coffeescript](http://coffeescript.org/) to JS and insert script tag
-* `_import!`: insert markup with indentation matching the current output
-* `xhtml?`: output as XHTML?

-Note that adding an exclamation mark to the end of the tag name disables this behavior.

-If one of the attributes passed on the `_html` declaration is `:_width`, an attempt will be made to reflow text in order to not exceed this line width.
-This won't be done if it will affect what actually is displayed.

 Builder extensions
 ---